lvshuiyiqing/instcov-1/README.md

 	Besides, switch statements are not instrumented by default, you can enable this feature by using `-inst-switch`.
-Note that the branches for `switch` statements are in reverse order of their appearence
+Note that the branches for `switch` statements are in reverse order of their appearence.
+Besides, the branch id of `switch` statements start from 2.
+This is used to distinguish from binary decisions.

 	If you have any questions about the arguments, you can check the help messages using `instcov --help`.